AbdelOuery/restaurant-reservation-microservices/README.md

 - **restaurant-service**: The restaurant microservice
 - **reservation-service**: The reservation system microservice

+There is also a postgreSQL container for each service.

 ### 2. Building the components

 We can build every project by running the supplied script